On damped second-order gradient systems: Structural results: lower bounds for desingularizing functions of functions

-\begin{rmk} Theorem~\ref{KL} is of course trivial when $\ovl u\not\in\crit G$ -- take indeed, $\vphi(s)=cs$ where $c=\frac{1+\eps}{\|\nabla G(\ovl u)\|}$ and $\eps>0.$\\ Restrictions of real-analytic functions to compact sets included in their (open) domain belong to the o-minimal structure of globally analytic sets \cite{MR1404337}.
-They are therefore KL functions.
-In some o-minimal structures there are nontrivial functions for which all derivatives vanishes on some nonempty set, like $G(u)=\exp(-1/f^2(u))$ where $f$ is any smooth semi-algebraic function achieving the value $0$ and some positive value~(\footnote{This function is definable in the log-exp structure of Wilkie \cite{MR1404337}}).
-For these cases, $\varphi$ is not of power-type -- as it is the case when $G$ is semi-algebraic or real-analytic.\\ Other types of functions satisfying the KL property in various contexts are provided in~\cite{MR2674728} (see also Corollary~\ref{convex}). \end{rmk} The following trivial notion is quite convenient. \begin{defi}[\textbf{Trivial critical points}] A critical point $u$ of a differentiable function $G:\R^N\tends\R$ is called \textit{trivial} if $u\in\inte\crit G.$ It is \textit{non trivial} otherwise.
-Observe that $u$ is non trivial if, and only if, there exists $u_n\tends u$ as $n\tends+\infty$ such that $G(u_n)\neq G(u)$ for all $n\in\N.$ \end{defi} When $\ovl u$ is a trivial critical point of $G,$ any function $\vphi\in C^0[0,r_0)\cap C^1(0,r_0)$ such that $\vphi^\p>0$ and $\vphi(0)=0$ is desingularizing at $\ovl u.$
+\begin{rmk} (a) Theorem~\ref{KL} is of course trivial when $\ovl u\not\in\crit G$ -- take indeed, $\vphi(s)=cs$ where $c=\frac{1+\eps}{\|\nabla G(\ovl u)\|}$ and~$\eps>0.$ \\ (b) Restrictions of real-analytic functions to compact sets included in their (open) domain belong to the o-minimal structure of globally analytic sets \cite{MR1404337}.
+They are therefore KL functions (see indeed Example~\ref{exomin}).
+In some o-minimal structures there are nontrivial functions for which all derivatives vanish on some nonempty set, like $G(u)=\exp(-1/f^2(u))$ where $f\neq0$ is any smooth semi-algebraic function achieving the value $0^($\footnote{This function is definable in the log-exp structure of Wilkie \cite{MR1398816}.}$^)$ (see also Example~\ref{exomin}).
+For these cases, $\varphi$ is not of power-type -- as it is the case when $G$ is semi-algebraic or real-analytic.
+Other types of functions satisfying the KL property in various contexts are provided in~\cite{MR2674728} (see also Corollary~\ref{convex}). \\ (c) Desingularizing functions of definable functions can be chosen to be definable, strictly concave and $C^k$ (where $k$ is arbitrary). \end{rmk}